chulminy/AE_ENVE_GEOE_121/old/s2022/README.md

 Before you ask questions, please take a look at the following [**Q&A document**](qna) first.
 It is a compilation of frequently asked questions for each Module.
 You might find the answers to your questions!

 ## Grading
-The final grade will be based on the total marks earned from 6 homework assignments (out of 8) and 4 quizzes.
-Their grade components are provided as:

 |Component|Scores|
 |:---|:-----|